shogunxam/dualmonitortool/README.txt

 This is a small tool that when started resides in the System Tray.
 It allows you to assign hotkeys for various actions.
 The main hotkey allows you to move the active window to the next screen.
 This will also work if the active window is a maximised window.
 There are also some hotkeys to emulate functionality that is built into Windows 7, such as minimising and maximising the active window, so users of XP and Vista can also use these.
 Further hotkeys allow all windows on a particular monitor to be minimised and to rotate the contents of the monitors.
+This tool also allows you to restrict mouse movement between screens.

 DualWallpaper
 -------------